JudyBJensen/P1_Analyze-New-York-Subway-Ridership/P6_Prosper-Loans-DataViz/readme.md

 **Internal Feedback**
 Format axis (%), are yields for propser loans really that good?
 Find error in calculation (does not consider term).
 Q1 2009 requires explanation.
 Move footnotes to bottom.

-**External**
+**External Feedback**

-*JO:  Prosper loans are really great recently, but what the heck happened before 2009.
+* JO:  Prosper loans are really great recently, but what the heck happened before 2009.
 I wouldn’t invest in them because maybe they’ll return to that performance.
-*DJ:  gap between CD and loans is growing, well at least until 2011.
+* DJ:  gap between CD and loans is growing, well at least until 2011.
-*DJ:  is there a difference between other investments, CDs and 5 year CDs?
+* DJ:  is there a difference between other investments, CDs and 5 year CDs?
-*DJ:  What happened in Q1 2009?
+* DJ:  What happened in Q1 2009?

 **Actions**	 Clean up descriptions.
 Look at filtering data prior to 2009 if it is justified.
 Investigate issues in 2011 – was there a big decline in the return of prosper loans?
 Investigate tool tip for Q1 & Q2 2009 to explain gap

 ####Index4 – Simplified visualization with straightforward message and consistent labeling.
 Fit chart to screen.
 ![index4 chart](images/Index4.png)

-**External**
+**External Feedback**
-*DJ:  Prosper loans kick ass.
-They are more volatile, but definitely better than 5 year CDs *DJ:  3 year loan return v.
+* DJ:  Prosper loans kick ass.
+They are more volatile, but definitely better than 5 year CDs
+* DJ:  3 year loan return v.
 5 year CD is a reasonable investment comparison.
-*JO:  Expect the 3 year investment would have a lower, not higher return.
+* JO:  Expect the 3 year investment would have a lower, not higher return.
-*DJ:  How did you weight the different investments (all are unweighted)?
+* DJ:  How did you weight the different investments (all are unweighted)?
-*JO:  Scale is what I’d expect and appropriate to the data.
+* JO:  Scale is what I’d expect and appropriate to the data.

 After several iterations, the visualization explains the finding that I set out to communicate as confirmed by reviewers.
 Filtering keeps the story simple to the viewer without losing integrity.